Fanfic: Rise of the Galeforces

 - Thunderhead is Thor, only dumber.
 He also smacks of Kronk in that he is not very smart, is well-chested, and is voiced by Patrick Warburton.

 - Taking all the above into consideration, this leaves Adam as the only member of the Squall family without a comic book analogue.
-Instead, his powers and personality are more likely akin to Jacob Black, though with a Ptero Soarer in place of a Big Badass Wolf.
+Instead, his powers and personality are more likely akin to Jacob Black, though with a Ptero Soarer in place of a wolf.

-- Casual Danger Dialog: Pretty much guaranteed whenever Adam's around.
+- Casual Danger Dialog: Guaranteed whenever Adam's around.

 - The Chew Toy: Whenever Adam is in the vicinity of anything to do with dinosaurs, you know for sure that he'll get the worst of it.